Super Tuesday!

 Super Tuesday! is a 1996 role-playing game adventure published by FASA in 1996 for the dystopian near-future cyberpunk role-playing game Shadowrun.

 Contents

 Super Tuesday! is a 112-page softcover book designed by Stephen Kenson and Tom Dowd, with interior art by Tom Baxa, Peter Bergting, Kevin Long and Karl Waller, and cover art by Jim Nelson.
-The book is an anthology of five Shadowrun adventures set during the 2057 United Canadian and American States presidential campaign, detailing the background to the election and the six unusual candidates.
+The book is an anthology of five Shadowrun adventures set during the 2057 United Canadian and American States presidential campaign, presenting background information regarding the election and detailing the six unusual candidates.

 Reception

 In the June 1996 edition of Arcane (Issue 7), Andy Butcher commented that "five good adventures (if a little on the short side) and valuable background information on the 2057 election (the storyline of which is scheduled to run through several forthcoming Shadowrun releases) isn't a bad deal."
 He concluded by giving the anthology an above average rating of 7 out of 10.